Yahoo DFS Basketball: Monday Picks

 This article is part of our Yahoo DFS Basketball series.

-Monday brings three games in the NBA, with two teams having an opportunity to advance to the second round of the playoffs.
-First, the Celtics will be looking to pull off a sweep of the Nets, who will once again be without Ben Simmons.
-The 76ers will then try to eliminate the Raptors in a series that is dealing with significant injuries on both sides.

-Finally, the night will be capped off by a matchup between the Jazz and Mavericks, who are tied up at two games a piece in their series.
+Monday marks the beginning of two playoff series.
+The first game of the evening will be the Heat hosting the 76ers, and both teams will be without a key player.
+Kyle Lowry (hamstring) will miss his third straight game for the Heat, and Joel Embiid (orbital) will be sidelined for the 76ers.
+The loss of Embiid is huge, and he will be out for at least Game 2, as well.

-Let's discuss which players to consider for your Yahoo lineups, as well as a few to possibly avoid.
+The second game will feature two healthy teams when the Mavericks take on the Suns.
+Both teams won their previous series in six games despite key players missing some time.
+Let's dig into the matchups and highlight some players to consider for your Yahoo lineups, as well as a few to potentially avoid.

 GUARDS